-1.1 This is the Submission Draft Local Plan which, when adopted, will provide a strategy for sustainable development and change in Worthing up to 2036.
+1.1 This is the Worthing Local Plan which provides a strategy for sustainable development and change in Worthing up to 2036.
 The Local Plan provides the broad policy framework and a long-term spatial strategy to manage development, respond to climate change, promote regeneration, protect the environment, deliver infrastructure and support vibrant healthy communities.